Blockchain-Uniben/Uniswap_Clone/README.md

 1. Fork the repo on the link
 2. Study closely on the concepts taught there, visit the links and read thoroughly
 3. Create a branch on this repo and commit your codes to; first on the Token Contract.
 4. We will evaluate and merge accordingly
+5. We have the next one week to get this done

+## LFG!